JustinHedge/fetchUTR/README.md

 ## Output

-The script outputs team data to the console in a Discord-friendly format.
+The script outputs team data to the console in a markdown-friendly format.
 For example:
 ```javascript
 Team: Team A
 Player One: Singles UTR: 6.50, Doubles UTR: 6.80